lukereedy/lukereedy-A-little-about-me/README.md

 # lukereedy-A-little-about-me
 I am an aspiring cybersecurity professional looking to break into the field.
 I am currently enrolled in a cybersecurity bootcamp with fullstack academy and am set to graduate in july.
-Some of the things i like to do outside of learning
+Some of the things i like to do outside of learning are fishing, playing music, video games, enjoying time with my wife and one year old son, and enjoying time with other family.
+I consider myself a lifelong learner and am always trying to find new ways to learn and grow.